Name: Nadine Gebara

 COVID-19 has taught me a lot about strength and resilience- in myself and in others.
 We all can do hard things- we did do hard things!

-the powerful and supportive impact of health care providers working together to meet the needs of patients and their families.
+The thing I love the most about my job is the powerful and supportive impact of health care providers working together to meet the needs of patients and their families.
 I feel very fortunate to work with skilled, caring and compassionate colleagues across many professions who share the goal of providing comfort and dignified care to our shared patients living with serious illness.

-patients and their loved ones.
+I’m inspired by patients and their loved ones.
 It is so powerful to bear witness to a family member (or friend) at their loved one’s bedside, expressing their love and support for one another, while they all reminisce and grieve together.
 It takes immense courage to be vulnerable and allow ourselves to be seen in our most difficult moments.

 One of my personal heroes is a colleague and friend with whom I work in palliative because she is exceptionally skilled, caring, and hard-working.
 She goes to great lengths to ensure her patients receive the level of care we would each hope our own loved ones receive.
 Her commitment to her own family and loved ones is equally inspiring.
 She is the type of human I aspire to be.